 After a year of home renovations and tons of outdoor work (including tackling a field of thistles that were higher than our heads), we were ready to add some farm animals!

 We decided to start with goats and chickens.
 We hoped the goats would help us mow and that the chickens might provide us with eggs.
 The property came with several outbuildings in various states of disrepair.
-Our challenge was to renovate one into a palace fit for our new furry and feathered friends.
+Our challenge was to renovate one into a goat and chicken barn fit for our new furry and feathered friends.

 Many farm properties will come with outbuildings.
 Renovating an existing building is (usually) faster and cheaper than building something from scratch.
 Depending on your township, you may need a permit to either build OR demolish a building, but not for renovating an existing building.

 Our reno budget was super tight, so salvaging and reusing as much as possible was vital.
 Plus, reusing materials is awesome for the environment!
 In the current Covid-world, many basic building supplies are out of stock, or prices have skyrocketed.
 The less we needed to buy, the better.

 We also needed to take into consideration the different needs of two very different species.
 We wanted to create a living space that would keep both the goats and chickens cosy, warm, safe, and allow us to separate them for feeding.

 Supplies We Used for the Goat and Chicken Barn Makeover

 - Rake and shovel for cleaning